FedejGon/pyCC.id/README.md

 ```bash
 import pycc
 ```
-> ⏱️ **Initial import delay** : the very first time you run * *import pycc* * after a frech installation, the package automatically sets up dependencies.
+> ⏱️ **Initial import delay** : the very first time you run *import pycc* after a frech installation, the package automatically sets up dependencies.
 This process may take ∼3.
 Subsequent imports will be much faster.

 ## 📚  Tutorials
 **First time?
 We recommend starting with our Google Colab Notebook** [![Colab](https://img.shields.io/badge/colab-notebook-yellow)](https://colab.research.google.com/drive/136FvEwMsxLayhimgtI4Jx_IWR8l-dy-s)!

-Additionally, there are other Tutorials and test on * *Tutorials folder* *.
+Additionally, there are other Tutorials and test on *Tutorials* folder.
 You can download or copy them to your local machine or a cluster.
 Then, simply execute them, for example:
 ```bash
 python Tutorial1.py
 ```